Analysis of approximate linear programming solution to Markov decision problem with log barrier function: Deep RL variants

 Next, we briefly discuss the extension of policy evaluation, previously introduced, to the deep RL setting.
 In particular, we consider its potential application to DDPG~\citep{lillicrap2015continuous}.
 Here, the policy is deterministic, and the following loss function can be formulated:

 where $\pi_\chi$ denotes the deterministic policy being learned, and $\chi$ is its parameter vector.
 A discussion similar to that of the preceding loss function applies here, and the corresponding modified DDPG algorithm along with its implementation details is provided in~\cref{appendix:DDPG algo}.
+Finally, we note that we can heuristically apply several alternative choices (e.g., SoftPlus) instead of the log-barrier function.
+While these alternatives often yield reasonable performance, the proposed method typically performed better in our experiments.